 This parenting group program is offered for military service members, their spouses or partners, and their children aged 0-8 years old.
-STRoNG Families provides a 10-week parent and child group experience designed to support and enhance the resilience of military families by creating opportunities for families to come together to learn, support one another, and grow in their ability to navigate the unique challenges they face.
+Strong Military Families provides a 10-week parent and child group experience designed to support and enhance the resilience of military families by creating opportunities for families to come together to learn, support one another, and grow in their ability to navigate the unique challenges they face.

 - HomeFront Strong

 An 8-week resiliency group for military spouses or partners experiencing distress associated with deployment open to individuals at any point in the deployment cycle.
 HomeFront Strong focuses on building social support and positive relationships, learning new approaches to self-care, connecting to resources, and promoting resiliency and positive coping.

-- All of the intervention programs (Buddy-to-Buddy, Strong Families, HomeFront Strong) are being evaluated for effectiveness and to measure the impact of these services on the quality of life for service members and families.
+- All of the intervention programs (Buddy-to-Buddy, Strong Military Families, HomeFront Strong) are being evaluated for effectiveness and to measure the impact of these services on the quality of life for service members and families.

 - The Conjoint Needs Assessment Study surveyed National Guard soldiers and family members about well-being, deployment experiences, mental health symptoms, substance use, physical and mental health related functioning, parenting and work functioning, treatment use, and other issues.

 - M-SPAN’s inaugural summit on Michigan military family research in November 2011 brought together researchers and service providers to help frame a statewide military family research agenda and strengthen networks between individuals working in this field.